 Tools

-To sketch icons I use a Copic Multiliner pen, thick paper, and Procreate.
+To sketch, I use a Copic Multiliner pen and thick paper, or Procreate on my iPad.